Analytical Framework for Power System Strength: Generalization of system strength

 The usual approach to define system strength is to establish a relationship between the sensitivity of the voltage vector to a sudden change in the current injection at the bus.
 Such a formulation can only take into account how the voltage vector changes instantaneously due to the current jump.
-However, recalling the essence of the concept of strength as the voltage's resistance to perturbations, such an approach falls short in representing strength, because it cannot evaluate how much the voltage will continue to deviate right after the disturbance, something we consider an important aspect of the evaluation of strength.
+However, recalling the essence of the concept of strength as the voltage's resistance to perturbations, such an approach falls short in representing strength.
+It cannot evaluate how much the voltage will evolve in time right after the disturbance.
+We consider this an important aspect of the evaluation of strength.

-Thus we aim at a more general formulation to evaluate voltage strength that is able to reveal: (i) how much voltage is expected to jump, and (ii) how fast it will continue to deviate right after the current change.
+Thus, we aim at a more general formulation to evaluate voltage strength that is able to reveal: (i) how much the voltage is expected to jump, and (ii) how fast it will continue to deviate right after the current change.
 Specifically, we propose a formulation composed of three categories of indicators, depending on the order of the time derivative involved: zero, first, and second-order strength.